VASU-GARG/Hacktober-Fest-Main-README/README.md

 #### Kindly mention the following while making a PR:

-* Mention the domain along with the subcategory and the programming language.
-Ex: Web-Dev - backend - JavaScript
+* Mention the domain along with the subcategory and the programming language/framework.
+Ex: Web-Dev - backend framework - ExpressJs
 * If the PR is not in the right format, it will not be merged and marked as invalid.
 * Don't make any changes in the repo format or create new issues without asking the maintainers.